johnofleek/PiloT/networkManagerDocs/instructions_EM7455.md

 ## AT Config

-For more details take a look at the AT command manual available on this [site](source.sierra.co.uk)
+For more details take a look at the AT command manual available on [the_source](https://source.sierrawireless.com)

 Unlock
 ```